neutrium/quantity/README.md

 Neutrium.Quantity is the unit conversion module of the [Neutrium](https://neutrium.net) engineering library.

-Neutrium.Quantity is an adaption of the [JS-quantities](https://github.com/gentooboontoo/js-quantities) library.
+Neutrium.Quantity started its life as a fork of the [JS-quantities](https://github.com/gentooboontoo/js-quantities) library.

+## Breaking Changes in Version 3

+Version of this library introduces one breaking change:

+- Number representation within a unit now uses to [Decimal.js](https://github.com/MikeMcl/decimal.js/) to improve accuracy of mathematical operations and range of scalar representation.

 ## Breaking Changes in Version 2